slwu89/RACD/README.md

 7. Make sure that functions all make sense
 8. Validate modified treatment node in human model

-## Stuff to investigate:
-* Lifespan follows geometric distribution, will be right as the ensemble average but very very wrong for individuals and small samples.
-Should probably allow for discrete versions of Weibull and Gamma age distributions.
-* "superinfection" is just going back to T or D from other compartments, barely more sophisticated than the RM model.
-Changing this would be a substantial undertaking.
-* look into using Gibbs processes to sample houses and breeding sites (can use `spatstat`), maybe also bivariate marked point processes for between type covariance.
-  * Cox & Cluster processes:
-    * Crucial assumptions: offspring mutually independent within a cluster (only depend on position of parents), parents are independent thus implying clusters are independent (can only depend on first-order intensity terms; in general will follow a Poisson or Cox process).
-    * Remember: all Neyman-Scott cluster processes are just Cox processes with different modulating intensity.
-In fact they all belong to the class of "shot-noise field" models because they are Cox processes with driving intensity Lambda equal to the superposition of the offspring kernels centered on parent points.
-The intensity surface is a random field because the distribution of the parent generator points is random.
-    * Matérn cluster process when represented as a Cox process has driving intensity: $\Lambda(u) = \sum_{i} h(u-y_{i})$, where $h(z) = \frac{\mu}{\pi R^{2}}$ if $\left \| z \right \|<R$, $0$ otherwise.
-    * See similar results for Thomas process (isotropic Gaussian density of offspring points), Cauchy, variance-Gamma.
-    * For non Neyman-Scott clustering process see `rGaussPoisson` for Gauss-Poisson clustering process (violates following common assumptions: offspring independent within a cluster, Poisson number of offspring, isotropic clusters).
-  * Gibbs processes:
-    * Pairwise interaction:
-      * Hard-core process (inhibitory):
-      * Strauss process (inhibitory):
-      * Strauss/Hard-core process (inhibitory):
-  * Marked point processes:
-  * Other spatial stuff:
-    * `rmh` metropolis-hastings function can simulate point patterns conditional on the total number N of points held constant (or even vector N of each type of marked point), see `p` in control parameters for rmh.

 ## RACD References
 * Human Model:
   * https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3923296/